-While regularly publishing is great for building a company’s online reputation, it can also pile a lot of pressure on professional copywriters, especially those who are just starting their writing careers.
+While regularly publishing is great for building a company’s online reputation and earning backlinks, it can also pile a lot of pressure on professional copywriters, especially those who are just starting their writing careers.
 So if you want to consistently produce quality content on a schedule, these tools will be a huge help.

 Wordcounter is a simple and brilliant tool that (ironically) doesn’t actually tell you your total word count for a piece of content.
 Instead, it counts the number of times you use certain words.

 - Microsoft Word already counts words, so it’d be pointless to have this do the same thing.

 By using Wordcounter, you can diversify your vocabulary and avoid sounding like a broken record.
 And if you’ve written professionally for a while, you know how easy it is to fall back on the same phrases and expressions.
 You can always try to catch yourself by self-editing and having another editor on hand.